nais/doc/docs/observability/frontend/README.md

 });
 ```

-If you use Webpack, Rollup, or some other bundler, you must exclude that file from the build,
+If you use Webpack, Rollup, or some other bundler, you must exclude `nais.js` from the build,
-so that the `nais.js` file doesn't end up in your minified bundle.
-How to do it depends on your bundler.
+so that the mock configuration doesn't end up in your minified bundle.
+How to do this depends on your bundler;
+here are some example configurations.

 ### Rollup (using Vite)